 We held a launch workshop for our recently published framework for Coproduction in Housing and Regeneration on 21 April.
 There was a great turnout from across sectors including housing associations, resident groups, local authorities and independent housing practitioners.
+It was covered by Inside Housing.
 Diving into what it means to share power and put coproduction into practice in new development projects or in the management of existing places, led to thought provoking and enthusiastic discussion.
 The outcomes are already influencing how we’re working, and the support we’re providing.
 Here are some reflections from the day that we’ve found particularly insightful.

 There is lots of interest!